Elena Radionova facts for kids

 |

-Elena Igorevna Radionova (Russian: Елена Игоревна Радионова; born 6 January 1999) is a Russian former competitive figure skater.
+Elena Igorevna Radionova (Russian: Елена Игоревна Радионова; born 6 January 1999) is a Russian retired competitive figure skater.
 She is the 2015 World bronze medalist, a two-time (2015–2016) European silver medalist, a two-time Grand Prix Final medalist, 2017 Winter Universiade champion and the 2015 Russian national champion.
 On the junior level, she is the first ladies skater to win two World Junior titles (2013 and 2014) and she won the 2012–13 JGP Final as well.

 Contents